 Over the past 35 years, PNC has moved its headquarters offices four times in order to save highly endangered landmarks in Raleigh.
 PNC saw an opportunity to not only tell the community’s story, but to engage with and invest in it by moving their headquarters to two Oberlin Village houses prominently located on one of Raleigh’s busiest streets .

 The houses—the Rev. Plummer T. Hall House (built in 1877) and the Graves-Fields House (built in 1885)—are two of only five Oberlin structures listed in the National Register.
-Threatened by development, PNC purchased them from the Raleigh Historic Development Commission.
-They also made the decision to move the Hall House back on its lot and relocate the Graves-Fields House altogether, situating them about 200 feet apart on opposite sides of Oberlin Baptist Church, who they would like to include in programming related to the houses and community.
+Threatened by development, both houses had to be relocated, and so PNC purchased them from the Raleigh Historic Development Commission.
+Sitting too close to the road, the Hall House had to be moved back on its lot, and the Graves-Fields House was moved about 200 feet from the opposite side of Oberlin Baptist Church, which they would like to include in programming related to the houses and community.

 Restoring the houses and preparing for the move had its challenges and surprises.
 They discovered the Graves-Fields House was built in two phases, with the newer front section built on top of the earlier framing.
 Both parts had to be separated for the move and new front and back walls had to be constructed.
 They also had numerous cases where the houses were not constructed to code as they were built with whatever materials were on hand, such as porch posts, chair rails, and floor boards.
 “This is a project that has broken all of the rules.
 The many peculiarities of the original construction will now be part of the story,” said Howard.
 “Without the buildings, the history goes away.
 These buildings open doors about history that no one would know.”